isabella232/www-project-top-10-card-game/index.md

 7. Change attack vector path and launch an Assess Platform Weakness Attack on another DC site that is vulnerable due to a previously successful Observation attack.
 No cost.
 8. Launch a PWN Attack on this site or change the attack vector path and launch a PWN attack on any other DC site that is now vulnerable due to a previously successful Assess Platform Weakness Attack.
 No cost.

-PWN Attack – The potential results and future actions following the TA’s PWN attack depend on the status of the TA's attacking face card:
+<strong>PWN Attack</strong> – The potential results and future actions following the TA’s PWN attack depend on the status of the TA's attacking face card:

   - If the TA PWN attack is successful, the TA may move to another vector path and launch an attack on another DC site or end the round without additional workload cost.
   - If the TA is attacking with a face card that is unmasked/deprecated, some attacks may be limited.